vemukku/CFR/Dockerfiles/README.md

 **Apache Drawbacks:**

 Apache falls short when it comes to serving plenty of static files.
 However, the latest version of Apache has resolved this issue considerably.
-Moreover, Apache, having a process-based mechanism, is definitely a heavy memory web server.
+Moreover, Apache, having a process-based mechanism, is definitely a heavy memory web server

 **Nginx Drawbacks:**